StefRuseva88/firestore-demo/README.md

-# Remote Databases Project with Google Cloud and Firebase
+# Remote Databases Project with Firebase
 ## This is a test project for Front-End Tehnologies May 2024 Course @ SoftUni
 ---
 ### About